nived-sudhindran/ML-CLUSTERING-ON-IRIS-DATASET/README.md

 Dataset had initially 150 Rows.
 On inspecting 1 Duplicate Row was detected and then removed from it making it 149 rows.

+Outliers detected.
+But not handled as the Dataset is very Small.
+Now just 149 rows.

 Then Standard Scaler is used to Normalize the dataset

 Dimensionality Reduction has been done on cleaned dataset to make it 2 featured dataset for plotting purpose